We experience the paradox of compulsive behavior, the crushing anti-climax of gratification every time we “succeed” in acting out lifeless pleasure.

 The practice has become so widespread that we no longer think it strange to use what we call “food” as a mood changer, the drug of choice easy to hand in the fridge, no prescription required.
 In the modern world food engineered to tickle our tastes has replaced sex as the central source of sensuality.

-The convulsions of pleasurizing food are later balanced out by less satisfaction in more wholesome fare in a trade-off likely no better in net enjoyment and destructive into the bargain.
+The convulsions of pleasurizing food are later paid for by less satisfaction in more wholesome fare in a trade-off likely no better in net enjoyment and destructive into the bargain.
 This is typical and we see this pattern of equalization of the senses repeat over and over.

 The contradiction of the frantic search for pleasure is its overload coarsens and degrades the very senses it worships.
 Degraded sensibility leads to a shallow less complete experience that in compensation triggers even more compulsion; more becomes less.
 We have traded quality for quantity, a dubious exchange indeed.